Table of Contents

 7. Massage (Optional)

-A gentle facial massage is often incorporated to promote relaxation and enhance product absorption.
+A gentle facial massage is incorporated to promote relaxation and enhance product absorption.
 This step also helps improve circulation, lymphatic drainage, and skin tone.

 8. Hydration